-Regulations outlining how six month notice periods will work in England will come into force today, Saturday 29 August 2020.
+Regulations outlining how six month notice periods will work in England came into force on Saturday 29 August 2020.

 The changes extend the Coronavirus Act 2020 through to 31 March 2021.

 This legislation changes will not be applied retrospectively and section notices served prior to Saturday should retain a three month notice period.
 However any notices issued from 29 August onwards, must be served on the basis of a six month notice period.

 Forms 3 and 6a have been updated and published.
 The validity of a section notice is being extended to ten months in order that it does not expire prior to being actioned.